 7. Find a Community Manager (if You Don’t Have One Already)

 As your users get settled into the new community, make sure someone is there to answer questions and encourage engagement.
 You may have already had an admin on your old community, and you've established a point of contact for users, and either of these could transform into a community management role.
 Either way, make sure you have someone to look after the community.
 It’s essential.
 (Here’s why.)

 You may have had a code of conduct on your social media group or old platform.
 Use that as a basis for drafting your new one, if you have it, but even if you have to start from scratch, a code of conduct is one of the most important things you can do before you move any member into your new platform.

 Here are a couple things to consider when drafting the code of conduct:

 - Will job postings be allowed?

-- What will be your policy for disciplining members who violate the code of conduct?
-How many violations can a member have before they’re removed from the community?
+- What will be your policy for disciplining users who violate the code of conduct?
+How many violations can a community user have before they’re removed from the community?

 Check out this post from one of Higher Logic’s community management experts with more guidance for writing a code of conduct.

 Since you’re coming from social media, it may be the first time you've considered segmentation in the community.
 Social media platforms don’t usually let you show users different content unless you're paying for ads, but your new platform may allow you to segment community members by groups by integrating with your CRM.